Mnbaiden/printf/README.md

-This is README for the printf project this is a collaboration between Michael Baiden and Nicholas PUni
+This is README for the printf project this is a collaboration between Michael Baiden and Nicholas Bediako-Puni